user-3a9afc676c66a4ad/frontend-project-46/README.md

 make install
 ```

-3. Run the command in the root directory Mind Games
+3. Run the command in the root directory

 ```bash
 npm link